 Addresses are chosen at random which means that every address in England has an equal chance of being included in the survey.
 This ensures that we get a truly representative picture of people living in private households in England.

 What does taking part in survey involve?

-If you have received a letter asking you to take part, one of our interviewers will soon call at your home to arrange an interview at a time that suits you.
-The interview itself is really relaxed; there's nothing to prepare and you can skip any questions you don't want to answer.
+If you have received a letter asking you to take part, one of NatCen's interviewers will soon call at your home to arrange an interview at a time that suits you.
+The interview itself is really relaxed - there's nothing to prepare and you can skip any questions you do not want to answer.